dreibh/hipercontracer/README.md

   Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
 It therefore must to be installed.

-* With all HiPerConTracer Traceroute results files in a directory:
+* All HiPerConTracer Traceroute results files in a directory with a directory as input:

   ```bash
   ./r-traceroute-example .